-1. A deputy does not bear responsibility for opinions expressed in the Assembly and votes cast.
-This provision is not applicable in the case of defamation.

-- 2. A deputy may not be criminally prosecuted without the authorization of the Assembly.
-Authorization is also required when he is to be arrested. - 3.
-A deputy may be detained or arrested without authorization when he is apprehended during or immediately after the commission of a serious crime.
-In these cases, the General Prosecutor immediately notifies the Assembly, which, when it determines that the proceeding is unjustified, decides to lift the measure. - 4.
-In the cases contemplated in paragraphs 2 and 3 of this article, the Assembly decides by secret ballot.
+- 1. A deputy does not bear responsibility for opinions expressed in the Assembly and votes cast by him in the exercise of function.
+This provision is not applicable in the case of defamation. - 2.
+A deputy may not be arrested or have his liberty taken away in any form nor may a personal search or a search of the residence be exercised against him without the authorization of the Assembly. - 3.
+A deputy may be arrested or detained without authorization when he is apprehended during or immediately after the commission of a crime.
+In those cases, the General Prosecutor immediately notifies the Assembly, which, when it determines that the proceeding is unjustified, decides to lift the measure. - 4.
+In the cases contemplated in paragraphs 2 and 3 of this article, the Assembly may hold discussions behind closed doors for reasons of data protection.
+The decision is taken by open voting.